 And every Jew that was a part of that first multiplication of the loaves and fishes, five thousand men, they knew what he was doing, and they knew what he was saying, and they understood something that we sometimes forget.

-All these hungers are deeper and deeper and deeper until you get to the final hunger and this is what Jesus has come to give.
-The final hunger is we hunger for God himself.
+And probably at the bottom of all those hungers that we express — the need to feel accepted, the need to feel wanted, the need to feel loved, the need, sometimes, to feel better than everybody else, or richer than everybody else, or more important that everybody else — all these hungers are deeper and deeper and deeper until you get to the final hunger and this is what Jesus has come to give: the final hunger is we hunger for God Himself.

 A saint once said, “If you find God, you will be satisfied.
 You will be satisfied if you live in splendour on the mountain top or you live in a slum hovel, because you will have the reason why you were born and why you have this hunger.”